 We all agree the girl has no singing talent, (but then, neither do we), but we admire her profoundly for having the guts to demonstrate this so publicly.

-Someone with more talent is lotor-matic who took the photo of the Perfect God Restaurant, another wonderful example of a Ghanaian eatery.
+Someone with more talent is Simon Albury who took this photo of the Sweet Mother Chop Bar, another example of a typical Ghanaian eatery.
+(Photo used by permission – thank you, Simon!)

-In the mean time our mystery fish arrives, head and tail intact, and we all dig in with our fingers and eat to the Rasta Sistah blaring Let’s send praise to the Lord and we will feel awlright, which is comforting to know when partaking of food in a place like this.
+Our mystery fish arrives, head and tail intact, and we all dig in with our fingers and eat to the Rasta Sistah blaring Let’s send praise to the Lord and we will feel awlright, which is comforting to know when partaking of food in a place like this.
+Fortunately it is not 2020.

 The fish, rest assured, is delicious–crispy on the outside and cooked just right.
 The hot sauce and the vegetables that accompany it are flavorful and we all enjoy, our fingers getting stickier and greasier, as they should.